 This roasted beet dip with goat cheese gets plenty of flavor from garlic and roasted fennel.
-Serve this up as a colorful and healthy option on a buffet menu or other holiday gathering.
-Read on for details and pairings suggestions, or click here to jump down to the recipe.
+Originally published in 2017 Sunday Supper buffet recipe theme; updated in 2019 including a new wine pairing.
+Read on for details and pairing suggestions, or click here to jump down to the recipe.
 Disclosure: The Merlot suggested as a potential wine pairing was provided as a complimentary sample.

 Making Beet Dip

 How to make beet dip?
 This is a pretty easy recipe, so let me share a few notes for making this roasted beet dip to get you started.

 - Quantity: Two medium beets should give you the 2 cups of chopped beets called for here.
 Some beets come larger in which case you might only need one.

 - Peeling beets: Do you peel beets before using?
 Yes, I recommend peeling the beets before chopping.
 Save those healthy beet greens for another use.
 Here are 5 recipes for beet greens that sound good to me, from Mother Nature Network.

 - Prepping the fennel: The beets in this recipe get roasted along with a fennel bulb.
 Cut the green stems off from the white bulb, and then chop the bulb.
 Slice off the wispy green fronds at the end of the stems, and chop that up.
 It adds a nice little licorice flavor to the dip and other foods you may be making.

 - Roasting veggies: When you roast the beets and fennel, you want the veggies to get good and tender so that the dip won’t be too chunky.
 Check the veggies with a fork.
 You should be able to pierce them easily when they are ready for the dip.
 You may want to remove some that are done and let some bigger chunks roast a bit more.